Live Update · Sunday May 24 · Actuals In

 VIVEK SONI · LAKSHYA · ANANYA PANDAY · DHARMA

-The Other Two Newcomers — Both Working Against The Grain.
+The Other Two Newcomers — One Postponed, One Dud.

 TERA YAAR HOON MAIN